FOR NEW INSTRUMENTALISTS ONLY. LIMITED SELECTION. THESE LESSONS ARE EITHER HALF PERIODS OR TAUGHT IN PAIRS.

 Terms and Conditions

-Music lessons as part of co-curricular activities are normally charged at £305 per term, based on an average of ten music lessons opportunities per term.
+Music lessons are normally charged at £315 per term, based on an average of ten music lessons opportunities of 35 mins each per term.
 Should pupils have received fewer than 30 lesson opportunities per school year then the final bill will be adjusted at the end of the Summer term.
 Scholars and Exhibitioners are not charged.

 If the deadline is missed, the tuition charge for the next term is payable, due to contractual commitments to the music teachers.

 For summer, the deadline for cancellations is seven days before the start of the Autumn term.

 These are not compulsory but a useful addition to the curriculum and a means of tracking progress.
 Exams are accredited by various exam boards, including ABRSM, Trinity, RGT and others.
 The Music Department handles the organisation and registration for exams; any fees are added to the pupil bill at the end of the term.
 Under exam board rules, if a pupil withdraws from an exam, they forfeit the entry fee unless a doctor’s note is produced to prove medical reasons.

 Instruments are available for hire at £30 per term.
 This charge is also applicable for piano, drum kit and percussion for the maintenance of these specific instruments.

 Pupils hiring instruments are assuming care for these instruments.
 It is expected that instruments are returned in good condition, especially if instruments have been removed from school during holidays.
 Costs for damage to instruments due to negligence can be charged to the pupil at the discretion of the School.

 Guitars can only be hired for the D year as it is more cost effective to buy a guitar for longer tuition periods.